jhpyle/docassemble/_docs/api.md

 Body of response: empty.

+## <a name="session_delete"></a>Delete an interview session

+Description: Retrieves a stored file

+Path: `/api/file/<file_number>`

+Method: [GET]

+Parameters:

+ - `key`: the API key.
+ - `i`: the filename of the interview.
+E.g., `docassemble.demo:data/questions/questions.yml`.
+ - `session`: the session ID of the interview.
+ - `extension` (optional): a specific file extension to return for the given file.
+ - `filename` (optional): a specific filename to return from the given file's directory.

+Required privileges: none.

+Responses on failure:
+ - [403] "Access Denied" if the API key did not authenticate.
+ - [400] "Parameters i and session are required" if the `i` parameter and `session` parameters are not included.
+ - [404] "File not found" if the given file could not be located.

+Response on success: [200]

+Body of response: the contents of the file

 # <a name="questionless"></a>Example of usage: questionless interview

 One way to use the API is to use **docassemble** as nothing more than